Going passwordless with Passkeys: A guide for implementing passkeys in Next.js

 The example provided here is just a starting point.
 The true challenge—and reward—lies in applying these principles to your projects, learning from each hurdle, and contributing back to the community.
 We believe that Passkeys are the future of authentication and use this article as a reference and circle back to it anytime.
 That’s our idea when sharing our experiences with the community.

 I hope this dive into passkeys has sparked your interest and provided the tools to experiment in your own work.
 Let’s continue to innovate responsibly, with an eye towards building a more secure, accessible web.
-Happy coding!

 References and Further Reading